safnuk/reliable-worker-queue/README.md

         self.RESULTS = "results"
  ```

 To initialize a `WorkQueue` class, one needs to specify the connection to the Redis backend, and optionally specify `stale_time` and `tidy_interval`, which specify how long to wait before considering a job orphaned by a worker process, and how long to wait between runs of tidying up the queue, respectively.
-The `PENDING`, `WORKING`, `VALUES`, and `RESULS` fields give the names of the data structures allocated in the Redis backend.
+The `PENDING`, `WORKING`, `VALUES`, and `RESULTS` fields give the names of the data structures allocated in the Redis backend.
 The `tidy_started` and `_task` fields are used to coordinate scheduling the task which keeps the queue tidy, as explained below.

 ### `enqueue`
 The code to add a job to the queue is below.